 Henry Anstey, a member of the Yangan, Queensland Ansteys of Australia, was born in Yangan in 1892 to parents John W. B. Anstey and Sarah Rigby.
-He attended Swanfels School in 1897, and lived at the family farm in Swanfels, working as a labourer once he attained adulthood.
+He attended Swanfels School in 1897, and lived at the family farm in Swanfels, working as a labourer once he attained adulthood in around 1910.

 Around a year after the commencement of World War One, Henry enlisted for active service, on 29 November 1915.
 On his Attestation Paper he stated that his next of kin was his mother Mrs Sarah Anstey of Yangan, and that he was a natural born British Subject.
 Henry was first assigned to the ‘Nbr One Depot Squadron’ as a Private (Regiment Number: 2306) and then on 31 March 1916 his unit embarked from Sydney, New South Wales, on board HMAT A16 ‘Star Of Victoria‘ on as part of the 2nd Light Horse Regiment, 16th Reinforcements (AWM Roll number: 10/7/4).

 After their arrival in Egypt in May 1916, Henry was assigned to the 1st Light Horse Training Regiment, then on 23 June 1916 he was transferred to the 1st (Light Horse) Double Squadron.
 His principal duty during this time was to help defend the Suez Canal.
 In September 1916 Henry marched out to the 3rd Light Horse Regiment, then in November 1916 he was transferred to the 4th Australian Camel Regiment in Abbassia, Cairo, Egypt (from the 2nd Light Horse).